philiphendry/blog/_posts/2009-09-02-selecting-a-result-set-from-a-stored-procedure-in-sql-server.markdown

 slug: selecting-a-result-set-from-a-stored-procedure-in-sql-server
 title: Selecting a result set from a stored procedure in SQL Server
 wordpress_id: 282
-categories:
+tags:
-- SQL Server
+- sql-server
-- T-SQL
+- t-sql
-- Tip
+- tip
 ---

 Selecting data from a stored procedure in SQL Server is already a documented feature and here’s an example: